pangtodd/RussellSite2/books/prez.md

 quote: A.V.
 Club
 ---

-Prez has become a standout title with its sharp political commentary, bold sense of humor, and intricate world building in both the writing and art.
+"Prez has become a standout title with its sharp political commentary, bold sense of humor, and intricate world building in both the writing and art."